17 Best Arcades in Las Vegas (2023 Update)

 Located in a new 25,000 ft locale at the far southern end of The Strip – or arguably, a little beyond what most people would consider the true Strip – the Pinball Hall of Fame is legendary among gaming fans in Vegas, and especially those with a love of pinball.

-In fact, it’s not just an arcade, it’s a museum and temple to pinball too, and it represents the culmination of the work of a group of collectors who once dreamed of creating the world’s largest collection of pinball machines.
+In fact, it’s not just an arcade; it’s a museum and temple to pinball, too, and it represents the culmination of the work of a group of collectors who once dreamed of creating the world’s largest collection of pinball machines.

-Some of them could fairly be described as antiques, and the prices are extremely reasonable too since this place is not-for-profit – a game costs 25-50 cents only, far better value than almost anything else in Vegas!
+Some of them could fairly be described as antiques, and the prices are extremely reasonable, too, since this place is not-for-profit – a game costs 25-50 cents only, far better value than almost anything else in Vegas!

-Opening Times: Daily, 11am-11pm
+Opening Times:

 HyperX Esports Arena at Luxor